davehasagithub/slidewsl/NOTES.md

 Type `dev` (an alias for `~/slidewsl/dev-admin.sh`) to see a list of commands.

-Currently, this entails running docker compose commands directly as it is the most flexible and educational.
+Currently, this entails running Docker Compose commands directly as it is the most flexible and educational.
 But, the dev command itself might be beefed up to wrap some of the more common tasks.
 Currently, for example, there are commands like `dev list` and `dev reset`.